How to create more advanced WordPress user searches

 Let’s have a look at each of these with some examples.

 The contains filter is a broader view.
-It will return all users that have this string, no matter where it appears in the selected field.
+It will return search results of all users that have this string, no matter where it appears in the selected field.
 For example, if we type “El” here are our results:

 So we’ll get GabriEL, LouELla, EthEL and so on.
 The opposite (does not contain) will just reverse this logic, so any names that contain this string are going to be removed.

 As for the “IS” filter, it’ll look for an exact match.
 Thus, if you know the user’s last name, for example, you can use it to filter them:

 Should we search for a slight variation and we simply wouldn’t get this result.
 The “Is not” operator works in the same way, but removing the results that match our search text.

 Regarding the “Starts with” and “Ends with” operators, they do exactly what it looks like.
 They’ll search our string in the beginning or end of our fields.
 Thus, if you want to export your users alphabetically, you can search for users whose name starts with “a”, then “b” and so on, exporting on each step:

 The “is set” filter works in a little different way.
 Instead of allowing you to search for a specific name, it will show all the users who have any kind of value in the WordPress database set as their first name or last name fields in their WordPress profiles.
 The “is not set” field is particularly useful if you want to find all the WordPress users who have not entered their first name or last name on their WordPress profile page.